MC542767 – (Updated) SharePoint 2013 workflow retirement

 Summary:

-SharePoint 2013 workflows will be disabled for new tenants starting April 2, 2024, and fully retired for all tenants on April 2, 2026.
-Organizations must migrate to Power Automate or other solutions, notify users, and prepare support teams accordingly.
-No extensions will be offered beyond this date.
+SharePoint 2013 workflows will retire on April 2, 2026, ceasing all functionality.
+New tenants lost access from April 2, 2024.
+Organizations must migrate to Power Automate or other solutions, notify users, and prepare support.
+No extensions will be offered beyond the retirement date.

 Details: